By Vanessa Salvia

 Managing Change

-As a vertically integrated company, Emerald Valley has the ability to buy untrimmed flower, trim it themselves, then resell it or turn the trim into extracts.
+As a vertically integrated company specializing in cannabis extraction technology, Emerald Valley has the ability to buy untrimmed flowers, trim it themselves, then resell it or turn the trim into extracts using their automated extraction system.
 Flower is a tough market now, as people get more excited about other types of products, but the many ways that Lippold and the crew can handle plant materials means that pretty much everything they get can be used.

 “We don’t throw anything away,” Lippold says.
 “We can take other peoples ‘waste streams’ and use basic chemistry to reprocess and create new product SKUs from a normally unusable product most people would consider waste.”